Michelangelo Antonioni: Later career

-In 1994 he was given the Honorary Academy Award "in recognition of his place as one of the cinema's master visual stylists."
-It was presented to him by Jack Nicholson.
-Months later, the statuette was stolen by burglars and had to be replaced.
-Previously, he had been nominated for Academy Awards for Best Director and Best Screenplay for Blowup.
-Antonioni's final film, made when he was in his 90s, was a segment of the anthology film Eros (2004), entitled Il filo pericoloso delle cose (The Dangerous Thread of Things).
-The short film's episodes are framed by dreamy paintings and the song "Michelangelo Antonioni", composed and sung by Caetano Veloso.
-However, it was not well-received internationally; in America, for example, Roger Ebert claimed that it was neither erotic nor about eroticism.
+In 1994, he was given an Honorary Academy Award "in recognition of his place as one of cinema's master visual stylists."
+Presented to him by Jack Nicholson, the statuette was later stolen by burglars and had to be replaced.
+Previously, Antonioni had received Academy Award nominations for Best Director and Best Screenplay for Blowup (1967).

+Antonioni's final film, directed when he was in his 90s, was a segment of the anthology film Eros (2004), entitled Il filo pericoloso delle cose (The Dangerous Thread of Things).
+The short film's episodes are framed using a series of enigmatic paintings by Antonioni, a luxury sports car that has difficulty negotiating the narrow lanes and archaic stone bridges of the provincial town setting, a bikini-clad women performing a cryptic choreography on a beach, and the song "Michelangelo Antonioni", composed and sung by Caetano Veloso.
+The film was not well-received internationally.
+In America, Roger Ebert claimed it was neither erotic nor about eroticism.
 The U.S. DVD release of the film includes another 2004 short film by Antonioni, Lo sguardo di Michelangelo (The Gaze of Michelangelo).

-Antonioni died at age 94 on 30 July 2007 in Rome, the same day that another renowned film director, Ingmar Bergman, also died.
-Antonioni lay in state at City Hall in Rome where a large screen showed black-and-white footage of him among his film sets and behind-the-scenes.
+Antonioni died in Rome, aged 94, on 30 July 2007, the same day as renowned Swedish director Ingmar Bergman.
+Antonioni lay in state at City Hall in Rome, where a large screen showed black-and-white footage of him among his film sets and behind-the-scenes.
 He was buried in his hometown of Ferrara on 2 August 2007.